 PAortic valve replacement (AVR /MVR)

-Aortic valve replacement (AVR) is surgical procedure to replace the aortic valve.
-The open-heart surgery method can be done with mechanical valve or a donor valve.
-Similar to the medical technique, the mitral valve replacement (MVR) is performed to replace the abnormal valve.
+Aortic valve replacement (AVR) is a surgical procedure to replace the aortic valve.
+The open-heart surgery method can be done with a mechanical valve or a donor valve.
+Similar to the medical technique, mitral valve replacement (MVR) is performed to replace the abnormal valve.

 Balloon aortic valvuloplasty

 Balloon aortic valvuloplasty is the medical treatment performed under anesthesia to widen the heart valves when blocked or narrowed.
 The procedure requires the insertion of a thin flexible tube attached with the balloon through the artery in the arm or the groin.
 The inflated balloon gradually widens up the valve opening.

 A Bentall procedure is a cardiac medical procedure to cure aorta problems involving the composite valve-graft replacement.
 The method is used mostly for treating the aortic valve, ascending aorta, and aortic root in addition of substituting the coronary arteries into the grafts.

 The Blalock-Thomas-Taussig shunt is a surgical procedure for targeting cardiac problems.
 The temporary medical treatment is for children until they are ready for surgery and other treatments.
 The pain-relieving technique increases the pulmonic blood flow in duct-dependent cyanotic heart defects.

 CABG stands for Coronary Artery Bypass Graft.
 The surgical procedure is done to allow adequate blood flow to the heart.
 The treatment also delivers the required nutrients and oxygen to the heart muscle.
 The bypass graft is collected from a vein from the leg or the inner chest wall artery.